How to organize a charging infrastructure for electric cars in rental buildings

 Marco Piffaretti / A&W Verlag

-In the first half of 2022, every fourth car registered in Switzerland was equipped with a socket: a result that far exceeded the most optimistic forecasts and which could have been even higher if delivery times for electric cars were “normal” and not often more than twelve months would be.
+In the first half of 2022, every fourth car registered in Switzerland was equipped with a socket: a result that far exceeded the most optimistic forecasts and which might have been even higher if delivery times for electric cars were “normal” and not often more than twelve months would be.
 The Swiss Association of Official Automobile Importers has conducted a survey among the CEOs of its member brands to find out what they think the market share of new cars that can be charged from the grid will be by 2025; the result: 52%.
 In fact, the radical and definitive electrification strategies of automakers appear to be a competition to be the first to phase out production of internal combustion engines altogether, which means, among other things, the extinction of hybrid engines.
 In fact, the European Union’s recent decision to ban internal combustion engines from 2035 has not been officially criticized by any manufacturer except for the CEO of Stellantis.
 That’s because everyone else has long since decided to get there before 2035.
 By 2030, almost all new cars will be electric: an epoch-making revolution, the scope of which not everyone is aware of.

 More charging stations, more problems?